Tennessee Valley Healthcare System Cookville CBOC

 Tennessee Valley Healthcare System Cookville CBOC - Cookeville, TN

 Tennessee Valley Healthcare System Cookville Cboc is one of mental health clinics in Cookeville, TN, located at 851 South Willow Avenue, Suite 108, Cookeville, TN 38501.
-As part of treatment, it offers individual psychotherapy and psychotropic medication.
-Staff members who work at Tennessee Valley Healthcare System Cookville Cboc will provide mental health services to young adults, adults and seniors 65 or older.
+As part of treatment, it offers psychotropic medication and individual psychotherapy.
+Staff members who work at Tennessee Valley Healthcare System Cookville Cboc will provide mental health services to adults, seniors 65 or older and young adults.
 Tennessee Valley Healthcare System Cookville Cboc offers outpatient treatment and is categorized as an outpatient mental health facility.
-In addition, Tennessee Valley Healthcare System Cookville Cboc can provide treatment to people with HIV or AIDS, veterans and LGBT.
+In addition, Tennessee Valley Healthcare System Cookville Cboc can provide treatment to LGBT, veterans and people with HIV or AIDS.
 Additional services that Tennessee Valley Healthcare System Cookville Cboc offers include case management and integrated primary care services.

 Address: 851 South Willow Avenue, Suite 108, Cookeville, TN 38501